HandsOnDataViz/book/introduction/how.md

-# How to read this book
+# How to Read and Comment on this book
+*Last updated February 11, 2017*

+**TO DO**
-**TO DO** add conceptual and logistical recommendations about reading this online book
+add conceptual and logistical recommendations about reading and commenting on this online book

 - the ideal version is the online web edition, since it includes interactive features that appear as static images and links in the downloadable pdf and ebook editions